Table of Contents

 Sakura Pigma Micron Drawing Pens

 If you’re looking for a dependable set of drawing pens, you can’t go wrong with Micron.
 I’ve relied on this brand for drawing pens since I was in high school, and I continue to buy more as I need them.
-These pens are smooth, easy to use, and incredibly long-lasting.
+These pens are smooth, easy to use, and incredibly long-lasting, holding their original shape no matter how much you use them.
+The size of the pen nib is conveniently located on the tip of the cap.
+The black pigmentation creates bold lines that pop off of any page.
 I used my first set of Microns for nearly 6 years before I finally replaced them.
 While there are no brush pens in this set, you can definitely use these pens in your hand lettering.

 Papermate Felt Tip Pens

-Want a huge range of color for bright lettering without spending a ton of money?
+Want a huge range of colors for bright lettering without spending a ton of money?
 Grab some Papermate Felt Tip Pens!
 Felt tip pens have such an enjoyable texture when you write, and they come in big packs with lots of exciting colors.
 I’m personally a big fan of the Candy Pop collection.
-You can’t do a lot of big lettering with these relatively small pens, but you can embellish the heck out of your notes or planner.
+You can’t do a lot of big lettering considering the nib size of these relatively small pens, but the good control these markers allow you can help you embellish the heck out of your notes or planner.

 Crayola Markers

 Believe it or not, Crayola markers are pretty good alternatives for brush pens.
-They’re cheap, easy to find nearly anywhere, and they come in a wide range of colors.
-With a bit of practice, you can achieve thin and thick lines using these markers.
-The only thing you should know is that when you apply the pressure needed to mimic a brush pen, you will degrade the marker much faster.
+They’re cheap, easy to find nearly anywhere, can make both thick and thin lines, and they come in a wide range of colors.
+With a bit of practice, you can achieve thin upstrokes, medium lines, and thick downstrokes using these markers.
+The only thing you should know is that when you apply the pressure needed to mimic a brush pen, you will degrade the marker nib’s firm elasticity much faster.
 So these aren’t great long-term replacements for brush pens.
-I’ve also found that Crayola ink tends to show through journal pages where a Tombow Dual Brush Pen would not.
-But if you’re just getting into the lettering hobby and you want to dip your toes, grab some Crayolas!
+I’ve also found that Crayola markers have a heavy ink flow, and tend to show through journal pages where a Tombow Dual Brush Pen would not.
+But if you’re just getting into the lettering hobby and you want to dip your toes, grab some Crayolas.
+This choice is also great for kids!

-- CRAYOLA BROAD LINE MARKERS: Features 40 Crayola Ultra Clean Washable Markers in assorted colors.
+- CRAYOLA BROAD LINE MARKERS: Features 40 Crayola Ultra Clean Washable Markers in assorted colors that offer practicality, versatility, and creativity all in one package.

-- ULTRA CLEAN WASHABLE MARKERS: Wash from skin, most washable clothing, and most painted walls.
+- WASHABLE MARKERS: Each less-mess colored marker washes easily from skin, washable clothing, and most painted walls.

 Crayola Super Tip Markers

 Take everything I said about the chunky Crayola markers and apply it here, too.
-Crayola Super Tip markers are thinner, which makes it easier to letter smaller text or in more tight spaces.
+Crayola Super Tip markers have thinner barrels with thin nylon tips, which makes it easier to letter smaller text or in more tight spaces.
 Otherwise, they perform just about the same as their bigger counterparts.

 - Crayola Super tips washable marker set having durable